Tennis-Alcaraz dominates Lajovic, Andreescu breezes past Kenin in Miami

 Former U.S. Open champion Andreescu harnessed her mighty serve to topple Kenin 6-4 6-4, sending over seven aces as the 2020 Australian Open winner failed to mount much of a defense after an early exit from Indian Wells.

-The swift affair was welcome reprieve for Andreescu after lengthy battles against first- and second-round opponents Emma Raducanu of Britain and world No. 10, Greek Maria Sakkari, with Ekaterina Alexandrova waiting in the round of 16.
+The swift affair was welcome reprieve for Andreescu after lengthy battles against first- and second-round opponents Emma Raducanu of Britain and world number 10 Maria Sakkari, with Ekaterina Alexandrova waiting in the round of 16.

 "I definitely enjoy the challenge," she said in a televised interview.
 "These victories are definitely very sweet and I've had many tough matches against Sofia."